 Surgical implants come with a variety of potential dangers.
 IVC filter migration is one of the greatest risks patients face after implantation.
-Over 35% of reports filed to the FDA involve IVC filter migration, accounting for 328 of the 921 reported complaints from 2005 to 2010.
+Over 35% of FDA adverse event reports involve IVC filter migration, accounting for 328 of 921 reported complaints from 2005 to 2010.

 The Problem with IVC Filter Migration

-IVC filter migration can be a subtle change but still very harmful.
-It is defined as the shifting of the IVC filter more than one centimeter in a cranial or caudal direction.
+IVC filter migration can be subtle change, yet still very harmful.
+Migration occurs whenever the IVC filter shifts more than one centimeter in a cranial or caudal direction.

->Signs and symptoms of IVC filter migration to the heart include:
+Signs and symptoms of device migration to the heart include:

 - Chest pain